Wasteland Weekend’s Theme Zone

 My camp wants to vend at Wasteland, so do we need to fill out this application?

-Yes, in addition to the vendor application.
-Why both?
-Having a themed storefront AND camp is a requirement to vend at Wasteland.
+When you get to the section that asks if you’re planning to be a vendor, click “Yes”.
+The rest of the vendor application will open up for you to complete.
+Please be aware that having a themed storefront AND camp is a requirement to vend at Wasteland.
 Placement in Bartertown is contingent on both.
 We need to see what you’re bringing.
 The better you look, the better your placement.
 Location, location, location.

 How big (small) does my theme camp have to be?